Dermatologist for Skin Cancer Removal in Melbourne, FL

 Does insurance cover treatments for Skin Cancer?

 Fortunately, in most cases, health insurance does cover part or all of the cost for skin cancer treatment.
 For costs not covered by insurance, we offer various payment options.
 Self-pay patients are welcome.

 If you see a growth or mole that looks worrisome, early screening and treatment is essential.
-Comprehensive screening, surgery, and treatment for skin cancer are provided at Dermatology + Plastic Surgery, led by dermatologist Anita Saluja MD and plastic surgeon Rebecca Novo, MD, serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in the Central Florida area.
+Comprehensive screening, surgery, and treatment for skin cancer are provided at Dermatology + Plastic Surgery, led by dermatologist Anita Saluja MD and double board-certified plastic surgeon Rebecca Novo, MD, serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in the Central Florida area.
 Contact us now!